smithla02/fact-finder/README.md

 ### Stopping the Container

 To stop the running container, find the container using `docker ps | grep 'funfactsapp'`, then stop it using `docker stop <container_id>`.

-Make sure to replace `smithla02/funfactsapp:v1.0` with the correct Docker Hub repository and tag for your image.

 ## Running the App Locally